 The No-Scalpel Vasectomy Procedure – Mississauga, Ontario

-Dr. Sing offers virtually painless No-Scalpel Vasectomy at the Gentle Procedures Mississauga and North York clinic locations.
-He believes it to be the most effective method in practice today and is proud to offer this premium vasectomy experience, fully covered by OHIP.
+We offer virtually painless No-Scalpel Vasectomy at the Gentle Procedures Mississauga and North York clinic locations.
+Our doctors believe it to be the most effective method in practice today and we are proud to offer this premium vasectomy experience, fully covered by OHIP.

 No-scalpel vasectomies at our clinic provide a safe and virtually painless alternative to conventional vasectomy using a scalpel.
 Studies show that no-scalpel vasectomies have a complication rate eight times lower than conventional approaches and involve less discomfort.

 Gentle Procedures Clinic is a leader in the introduction of the no scalpel vasectomy surgical procedure in Ontario, and in Canada.
 Our surgical team has world-class training and support, and we are proud to operate at the highest standard of surgical excellence.

 We offer the premium service of no-scalpel vasectomy at no charge to our clients, with your doctor’s referral.

 Please go ahead and register online now and we will reply in 5 minutes with info on the next steps in getting us your referral and scheduling your procedure fast.